puppetlabs/puppet-docs/source/learning/variables.markdown

 ...at your VM's command line, and you'll get back a long list of key/value pairs separated by the familiar `=>` hash rocket.
 To use one of these facts in your manifests, just prepend a dollar sign to its name (along with a `::`, because being explicit about namespaces is a good habit).

 Most kinds of system will have at least a few facts that aren't available on other kinds of system (e.g., try comparing Facter's output on your CentOS VM to what it does on an OS X machine), and it can get fuzzier if you're extending Facter with [custom facts](/guides/custom_facts.html), but there's a general core of facts that give you the same info everywhere.
 You'll get a feel for them pretty quickly, and can probably guess most of them just by reading the list of names.
-Getting better documentation for the various facts and their possible values is... well, it's on our list.
-You know how it is.

 Conditional Statements
 ----------------------